 Research Themes

 Use the summaries as a bridge between academic writing and accessible explanations.
-Where a page touches medication, diagnosis, psychosis, severe anxiety, or crisis risk, discuss personal decisions with a qualified professional who can consider the full clinical context.
+A paper summary can help with orientation, but it should not carry more weight than it can bear.
+Where a page touches on medication, diagnosis, psychosis, severe anxiety, or crisis risk, personal decisions should be discussed with a qualified professional who can consider the full clinical context.

 Sources and profile links, including PubMed/NCBI and OpenAlex, were checked on 10 May 2026.
 Profile links from Scholar, OpenAlex, or Academia.edu may use nofollow-style attributes; they are still useful for referral traffic, public identity, and trust, but should not be treated as a backlink scheme.